Networks of Causal Abstractions: A Sheaf-theoretic Framework: The Causal Abstraction Network

-\Cref{eq:global_to_fix} emphasizes that the consistency of a CAN is central to \Cref{th:globalsectionCAN}.
-However, consistency alone does not suffice to guarantee the existence of a global section; reachability from the coarsest SCM is also required, as formalized below.
+Within the proof of \Cref{th:globalsectionCAN}, \Cref{eq:global_to_fix} emphasizes that the consistency of a CAN is central.
+However, consistency alone does not suffice to guarantee the existence of a global section; a nonempty kernel of $\CANL$ is also required, as formalized below.